elijah-olejnik/note_manager/README.md

     and the "current" state is the same - program tells user that the state remains the same and exits.
 If user_input is not acceptable - program repeats the user_input routine.
     If input is successful the progam tells user that the state have changed.
+#### check_deadline.py
+    This script shows the current date to the user and asks to input the deadline date.
+    If input is correct, the program shows days before (or after) the deadline.
+If deadline is today - program tells about it.
+Two date formats is acceptable for the user input.